Thu Le Park

 History

-Thu Le Park was constructed on 19 May 1975 and then opened to the public two years later.
-Thu Le Park has been well-known as another name Thu Le Zoo by most of the locals in Hanoi, especially children.
-The park is a complex of Green Park, zoo and amusement park.
+Thu Le Park was constructed on May 19, 1975, and officially opened to the public two years later.
+Known colloquially as Thu Le Zoo by many locals in Hanoi, especially children, the park comprises a green space, a zoo, and an amusement area, making it a popular destination for families.

 What to see?